durrlov/mask2former_task/README.md

 ---

 ## 7. Conclusion
 This project established a complete, end-to-end pipeline for a highly challenging segmentation task with Mask2Former.
-The primary achievement was the significant efforts required to process complex geospatial data and deploy a state-of-the-art model in a constrained environment.

-While the systematic fine-tuning and evaluation revealed the model failed to converge on this specific dataset, the experiment provided critical insights into the limitations of applying large transformer-based architectures to domain-specific, low-data problems.
+I began with basic deep learning knowledge with no prior experience in instance segmentation or Mask2Former frameworks.
+To bridge this gap, I dedicated significant effort to self-study, went through different theories, and tutorials.
+For troubleshooting and debugging, I took help from AI.
+Despite my knowledge gap on this task and constrained computational resources, I was able to complete this task starting from scratch.

+While the final model did not converge on this challenging dataset, the experiment itself was a success.
+It demonstrated my ability to take a complex task from zero to a full, conclusive evaluation.
+The enthusiasm and resilience I applied to troubleshoot these difficulties have solidified my passion for this field.

+I believe this project reflects my self-motivation and persistence as a problem-solver.
+I am eager to bring these skills to a collaborative setting, as I am a strong, team-oriented worker.
+I am confident that within a competitive research environment under  proper guidance, my dedication and fast learning ability will allow me to make meaningful contributions as a researcher.